 Senate and House committees have approved legislation on water infrastructure financing issues.
 On March 20, the House Transportation and Infrastructure Committee approved a bill to reauthorize the Clean Water Act's State Revolving Fund (SRF) financing program (H.R.
 3930).
-On May 17 the Senate Environment and Public Works Committee approved separate legislation to reauthorize the Act's SRF program and make a number of changes to update the program (S. 1961).
+On May 17 the Senate Environment and Public Works Committee approved separate legislation to reauthorize the Act's SRF program and make a number of changes to update the program (S. 1961, S. Rept.
+107-228).
 Since the September 11 terrorist attacks in the United States, congressional attention has focused on security, preparedness, and emergency response issues, including at the nation's water infrastructure facilities (both drinking water and wastewater).
-Whether proposals that may emerge will have implications for the Clean Water Act is uncertain for now.
 The 106th Congress passed several bills dealing with specific water quality issues that amend the CWA.
 In addition to the enacted measures, a number of bills dealing with individual water quality issues passed the House or the Senate, and several others were reported by committees.
 Most of the congressional focus on water quality issues during the 106th Congress dealt with oversight of implementation of current law and Clinton Administration water quality initiatives, especially regulations implementing the law's Total Maximum Daily Load (TMDL) program.